 What better way to lighten up a heavy recipe than with some digestive spices.
 Since smoothies are sweet by nature, it would be most recommended to use some sweet, aromatic options such as cinnamon, cardamom, nutmeg, and/or ginger.
 Although not sweet, I really enjoy adding turmeric as well and rarely ever make a smoothie without it!

 5. Add in some coconut oil (or other healthy fats) for digestive support.

-Another great way to add a bit of digestive support and reduce Vata-provokation is to use some healthy fat(s) in your smoothie recipe.
-Fat not only provides essential nutrients to our bodies, but it will help make the dry, rough quality of the smoothie more moist, consequently aiding in digestion.
-Some great options for this would be coconut oil, ghee, flax seed oil or an avocado.
+Another great way to add a bit of digestive support and reduce Vata-provocation is to use some healthy fat(s) in your smoothie recipe.
+Fat not only provides essential nutrients to our bodies, but it will help make the dry, rough quality of the smoothie moister, consequently aiding in digestion.
+Some great options for this would be coconut oil, ghee, flax seed oil, or an avocado.

 6. Only eat smoothies during the hot seasons, avoid them in the fall and winter months.